pololu/rpicsim/docs/Pins.md

 The allowed names come from the MPLAB X code, but they should match the names given in the PIC datasheet.
 For example, the PIC10F322 pin RA1 can be referred to by many names, including `:RA1`, `:PWM2`, `:AN1`, and `:NCO1CLK`.

-RPicSim does not model the GND and VDD pins.

 Pin aliases
 ----